HajKlau/commissionReport/README.md

 ## Running the app

-1.Clone the repository from GitHub:
+1. Clone the repository from GitHub:
     ```
     git@github.com:HajKlau/commissionReport.git
     ```